microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-05.md

 ### Select dataset and details for the application

 Specify the datasets that the app registration needs to query.
 To learn more about datasets, see [Datasets, regions, and sinks supported by Microsoft Graph Data Connect](/graph/data-connect-datasets).
-Click the **Next : Datasets >** button in bottom of the page.
+Click **Next : Datasets >**.

 4. Select `BasicDataSet_v0.Message_v1` from the **Dataset** dropdown, and in the **Columns** dropdown, choose `All`.
 In the new row, select `BasicDataSet_v1` from the **Dataset** dropdown, and in the **Columns** dropdown, choose- `All`.